- Web Performance

 In the filmstrip of twitch.tv, a layout shift of 0.126 can be observed around 4.0s when the CMP is displayed.

-To avoid such issues, the banner's code needs to be in the initial DOM of the page, and the display condition should be calculated before the initial rendering of the page.
+To avoid such issues, the banner code needs to be in the initial DOM of the page, and the display condition should be calculated before the initial rendering of the page.

 Another option to avoid such problems is to display the consent banner above the page content, in a pop-up that obscures the rest of the page content, making the user's choice mandatory to access the page content.
 This trick also maximizes the click-through rate of CMPs.

-On certain pages, especially on mobile, the cookie consent banner is detected as the LCP.
+On some pages, especially on mobile, the cookie consent banner is detected as the LCP.
 This type of behavior can severely skew your site's performance metrics.

 An example on the site allianz.fr under OneTrust, where the LCP (highlighted in red) is triggered when the cookie banner is displayed.